jeremychiaa/ETL-project/README.md

 ## Victorian Vehicle Accident Data

 ### Purpose
-- To investigate the relationship between the busiest road intersections and the frequency of fatal and injury crashes in Victoria.
+- To investigate the relationship between the busiest road intersections and the frequency of fatal and injury crashes in Victoria

 ### The working questions
 1. What are the busiest intersections in Victoria?